dclstn/better-snapchat/README.md

 > [!WARNING]
 > # Why is this repository archived?
 > BetterSnap has transitioned to a private repository.
-As a result, v1.3.2 will be the last version available to the public.
+As a result, v1.3.2 will be the last version of the code publicly accessible.
 >
 > Why the change?
 This decision has been made to help protect and extend the lifespan of the features currently available.
 >